 Meanwhile, King James seemed unable to comprehend the connection between his harsh policies and disaffected nobility.
 The king carried on just as he always had, dismissing capable officials, appointing unpopular ones, and persecuting anyone he thought remotely disloyal.
 In February 1488 yet another attack on the king came, this time involving his son James, who declared himself the 'Prince of Scotland'.
 Initially, the northern barons were loyal to the Crown, but James junior had the support of the Earl of Argyll.
 The two sides met in a battle at Stirling that is better described as a skirmish.
 Small in scale, perhaps, the fate of Scotland hung on its outcome.

 Death & Successor

 James IV was only 15 when he took the throne, but he developed into a popular king with his interest in applying justice in every corner of his realm, the development of Scotland's first navy, and his promotion of such innovations as the printing press.
-Relations with England started brightly with his marriage to Margaret Tudor (1489-1541 CE), daughter of Henry VII of England (r.
-1485-1509 CE), but then deteriorated into warfare during the reign of Henry VIII of England (r.
-1509-1547 CE).
-James IV ruled Scotland until 1513 CE when he was killed in battle against the English and so was succeeded by his son, James V of Scotland (r.
-1513-1542 CE).
+Relations with England started brightly with his marriage to Margaret Tudor (1489-1541), daughter of Henry VII of England (r.
+1485-1509), but then deteriorated into warfare during the reign of Henry VIII of England (r.
+1509-1547).
+James IV ruled Scotland until 1513 when he was killed in battle against the English and so was succeeded by his son, James V of Scotland (r.
+1513-1542).